 - Next, you must register as a qualified patient at the Virginia Board Of Pharmacy Web Portal.

 - Then you need to complete the registration process and pay the $50 application fee for patients or $25 for a parent/ legal guardian registering on behalf of a minor patient.

 - Afterward, you should scan and send the required documents to the Board of Pharmacy via the email, firstname.lastname@example.org for the application to be considered complete.

 You can learn more about the Virginia Board of Pharmacy and the Medical Cannabis Program here.

-- A copy of a written certification issued by a registered medical marijuana doctor in VA.
+- A copy of a written certification issued by a registered medical marijuana doctor in Virginia.

-Also note that a valid Virginia Driver’s License will fulfill the requirements for proof of age, residency, and identity.
+It’s worth noting that, by submitting a Virginia driver’s license, applicants satisfy the requirements for proof of age, residency, and identity.